test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- there are 2 prongs to monitor: speed and stability
+- (advanced fragment)
+-
 - elite performers ... don't trade speed for stability
 - speed moves with stability for elite performers

 next -> amazon doesn't trade speed
 ___

   <div class="r-vstack">